MohyCS/To-Do-List-iOS-App/ReadMe.txt

 Step 2) Open Xcode and Select "Open Existing Project".

-Step 3) Go the the project's directory titled Productivity and click on Productivity.xcodeproj because a project in Xcode is a .xcodeproj folder
+Step 3) Go to this project's directory titled Productivity and click on Productivity.xcodeproj because a project in Xcode is a .xcodeproj folder

 Step 4) Now the project is open in Xcode!
 Run the app by clicking the play button at the top